Published On: Feb 27 2014 03:31:43 PM CSTUpdated On: Mar 03 2015 01:00:00 AM CST

 1983: Belgian comic book writer and artist Hergé, best known for the "The Adventures of Tintin" comic book series, dies at age 75 in Woluwe-Saint-Lambert, Belgium.
 Hergé, whose real name was Georges Prosper Remi, wrote and illustrated the series from 1929 until his death.
 He is also known for two other comic book series, "Quick & Flupke" and "Jo, Zette and Jocko."

-1982: Actress Jessica Biel, best known for her roles on the TV series "7th Heaven" and in movies such as "Blade: Trinity," "The A-Team" and "New Year's Eve," is born in Ely, Minn.
+1982: Actress Jessica Biel, best known for her roles on the TV series "7th Heaven" and in movies such as "Blade: Trinity," "The A-Team" and "New Year's Eve," is born in Ely, Minnesota.

-1974: Actor David Faustino, best known for playing Bud Bundy on the sitcom "Married… with Children," is born in Los Angeles, Calif.
+1974: Actor David Faustino, best known for playing Bud Bundy on the sitcom "Married… with Children," is born in Los Angeles, California.

 1974: Turkish Airlines Flight 981 crashes in the Ermenonville Forest near Paris, France, killing all 346 aboard.
 The London-bound flight crashed after the rear cargo hatch blew off, causing decompression and severing cables that left the pilots without control.
 The incident is the deadliest crash involving a DC-10, the deadliest aviation crash to occur on French soil, the fourth deadliest aviation death count ever.
 Pictured is a memorial to the crash victims in the Ermenonville Forest.